-Within these bodies, and in accordance with the Code, the Council has set additional criteria to set the time and amount of monies which will be invested in these bodies.
+Within these bodies, and in accordance with the TM Code, the Council has set additional criteria to set the time and amount of monies which will be invested in these bodies.
 These criteria are defined in the Treasury Management Strategy.

-The ratings criteria and exposure limits are detailed in Schedules 1A to 1C.
+The ratings criteria and exposure limits are detailed at Schedule 1.